10-6-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
+"ES6" stand for ECMAscript 6.
+ECMAscript was created to standardize Javascript.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?